nuxlli/env_tools/README.md

 You can combine this tool with [Mix Config Provider][mix_config_provider], and get a relatively elegant support for configuration through environment variables.

-k8s developer: In my experience deploying [Elixir][elixir] applicatons for [k8s](k8s), this collection of tools has proven very useful ;)
+k8s developer: In my experience deploying [Elixir][elixir] applications for [k8s](k8s), this collection of tools has proven very useful ;)

 ## Installation